(Featured Image: Todd the Hiker standing beneath Star Gap Arch. Photo credit, Leah Nystrom)

 The trails we hiked both weekends are off of the Double Arch Trail (#201).
 The first 1.4 miles of this trail were originally a part of Tunnel Ridge Road that has been closed to vehicular traffic for several years.
 Some older maps I have seen show this as an active part of Tunnel Ridge Road.
 However, regardless of what your map might show, this is now a hiking trail and you need to park at the Auxier Ridge trailhead.
 As these are unofficial, unnamed trails, I will refer to them by the names Goodpaster uses in his “Hinterlands” book.
 On our first trip we hiked the Star Gap Arch Trail (pg.
 218), and on the second trip we hiked the Jailhouse Rock Trail (pg.
 163).
 We camped in different spots on each trip, but both campsites were located near the beginning of the Star Gap Arch Trail.

 Here is a rough map of these two trails I have drawn in Google Maps which also highlights a few key landmarks.
 I do not suggest using this map for navigation purposes, but it should give you a good overview of the area.

 I will forgo detailed descriptions of these hikes and share the beauty of the two trails through photographs and brief captions.
 As the old saying goes, “a picture is worth a thousand words.”
 So here are several thousand, unwritten words for you to enjoy.

 Star Gap Arch Trip (September 26th & 27th 2014)

-At the end of the Star Gap Arch Trail enjoying lunch and the view in comfort with our Helinox backpacking chairs from Big Anges.
+At the end of the Star Gap Arch Trail enjoying lunch and the view in comfort with our Helinox Chair One backpacking chairs.

 Jailhouse Rock Trip (October 24th & 25th 2014)